Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 "window_browser reposition": Repositions a *new* card in the review schedule

 "window_browser select all": Selects all cards

+"window_browser select notes": *Not in vanilla Anki*, Selects only the current notes

 "window_browser suspend": Suspends the selected cards